Sohan1997i/Sohan1997i/README.md

     <img src="https://komarev.com/ghpvc/?username=Sohan1997i">
 </a>

 <h4>I am 💇‍♂️ , a passoniate developer from Bangladesh.I am a Self-taught software Developer.
-I have a profound knowledge in Django, Javascript & Rest Famework.
+I have a profound knowledge in Django, Odoo & Rest Famework.
 I love to work with new Technologies and like to learn new things everytime .<h4>

   ## About me
 :heart: Programming 👨‍💻 | ✈️ Traveling | :blue_heart: Praying